galaxyhaxz/d2src/README.md

 ## About

 This was my first reverse engineered C code project.
 In this repo you will find the source code to `Game.exe` for Diablo II version 1.00.
+The empty folders and names are correct based on assertion strings from the game.

 It can be assembled with Visual Studio 6 and will produce a binary exact executable.